How business rates are calculated and how to appeal

 Find out how business rates are worked out and how to appeal if you think your rateable value is wrong or has changed.

 We work out business rates each year by taking a property’s rateable value and multiplying it by the ‘multiplier’ set by the government each year.

 All properties which aren’t homes have a rateable value, as a way of measuring how valuable each property is.

-Rateable values aren’t set by the council but by the Valuation Office Agency, who are part of HM Revenues and Customs.
+Rateable values aren’t set by the council but by the Valuation Office Agency (VOA), who are part of HM Revenues and Customs.
 They can alter the value if circumstances change, and you, the ratepayer can appeal against the value if you believe that it's wrong.